-Mines, What can we say about mines, no one likes, them, but they still do a job that has to be done.
+Mines, What can we say about mines, no one likes them, but they still do a job that has to be done.
 We only going to cover anti-tank mines, since Anti-personnel mines do not harm tanks.

 The Riegel mine 43/44.

 This mine was steel cased, anti-tank mine that looked like a long rectangular box.
 It had 17.8 pounds of TNT explosive in it.
-That’s enough BOOM to really mess up a tanks suspension.
-A really unlucky Sherman might have this go off right under the tanks rear belly, where the armor was thinnest, and blow into the engine compartment and really knock the tank out.
-In most cases this mine would do enough damage the tank would need battalion level repair, if that tank wasn’t written off for total rebuild.
+That’s enough BOOM to really mess up a tank’s suspension.
+A really unlucky Sherman might have this go off right under the tank’s rear belly, where the armor was thinnest, and blow into the engine compartment and really knock the tank out.
+In most cases, this mine would do enough damage the tank would need battalion level repair if that tank wasn’t written off for a total rebuild.

-Production on these things started in 43, and by the end of the war they had produced over 3 million of them.
-Apparently there is no safe way to disable this mine, and the recommended way of removing it is to just blow it up.
-There is no telling how many of these took out Shermans, but it was probably a large percentage of the Mine losses.
+Production on these things started in 43, and by the end of the war, they had produced over 3 million of them.
+Apparently, there is no safe way to disable this mine, and the recommended way of removing it is to just blow it up.
+There is no telling how many of these took out Shermans, but it was probably a large percentage of the Mine losses in 44/45.

 These mines went into service in 1944.
 They were made from wood pulp and cardboard, with tar for waterproofing.
-They had a bigger charge but the metal cased mines till probably worked better.
-These mines went into production for two reasons, they were harder for harder for mine detectors to detect, and the case was cheap and easy to produce and used no steel.
-The 13 pound charge would do a lot of suspension damage.
+They had a bigger charge but the metal cased mines probably worked better.
+These mines went into production for two reasons, they were harder for mine detectors to detect, and the case was cheap and easy to produce and used no steel.
+The 13-pound charge would do a lot of suspension damage.